shakik19/football-analytics-elt-pipeline/docs/running_in_astro.md

         - **Storage Admin**
     - **Kaggle API Key**
     - **Astronomer Cloud**
-    - A *Workspace-scoped* Author API Token
-    - Some resource IDs:
+        - Some resource IDs related to where you want to deploy:
             - **ORGANIZATION ID**
             - **WORKSPACE ID**
+        - A *Workspace-scoped Operator* API Token

 ## Deployment Setup
 1. **Astro Runtime Check**
-    Before moving forward make sure that the [latest astro runtime version](https://www.astronomer.io/docs/astro/runtime-release-notes) matches with the runtime defined in the [Dockerfile](../Dockerfile) and in the [astronomer terraform file](../infrastructure/prod/astronomer.tf).
+    Before moving forward make sure that the [latest astro runtime version](https://www.astronomer.io/docs/astro/runtime-release-notes) matches with the runtime defined in the `./Dockerfile` and in the `./infrastructure/prod/astronomer.tf`.
 Version mismatch can cause error while creating infrastructure.

 2. **Clone the Repository**:
       ```sh